 There were 78 patients in the A95 Study who had 126 implants removed and replaced with NATRELLE® Saline-Filled Breast Implants.
-Table 5 in the Appendix reflects the number of replaced implants (not patients) out of 100 implants associated with the listed complications within 5 years following replacement.
-For example there was capsular contracture in 13.2% or 13 out of 100 implants at some time within 5 years after replacement.
-The complications reported following implant replacement were restricted to the same ones collected in the Large Simple Trial.
+Table 5 in the Appendix reflects the number of replaced implants (not patients) out of 100 implants associated with the listed complications within 3 years following replacement.
+For example there was capsular contracture in 13.2% or 13 out of 100 implants at some time within 3 years after replacement.
+The complications reported following implant replacement were restricted to the same ones collected in the Large Simple Trial and the information was collected only through 3 years.

-7.7 What were the breast disease and CTD events?
+6.7 What Were the Breast Disease and CTD Events?